Matthew 6:14–15

 Matthew 6:14–15 are the fourteenth and fifteenth verses of the sixth chapter of the Gospel of Matthew in the New Testament and is part of the Sermon on the Mount.
 These verses come just after the Lord's Prayer and explain one of the statements in that prayer.

 Content

 Matthew 6:7–16 from the 1845 illuminated book of The Sermon on the Mount, designed by Owen Jones.

+In the New Living Translation it reads:

+“If you forgive those who sin against you, your heavenly Father will forgive you.
+But if you refuse to forgive others, your Father will not forgive your sins."

 In the King James Version of the Bible the text reads: